MOBIEGMOBIEG

 • Feel anxious.

-• Not know what might happen next.
+• I do not know what might happen next.

 • Feel like you can’t talk to family and friends.